Tafkas/fritzbox-munin/README.md

         pip install fritzconnection

-1. Copy all the scripts to =/usr/share/munin/plugins
+1. Copy all the scripts to `/usr/share/munin/plugins`

-2. Create entry in /etc/munin/plugin-conf.d/munin-node:
+2. Create entry in `/etc/munin/plugin-conf.d/munin-node`:

         [fritzbox_*]
         env.fritzbox_ip <ip_address_to_your_fritzbox>
         env.fritzbox_password <fritzbox_password>

-3. Create symbolic links to /etc/munin/plugins.
+3. Create symbolic links to `/etc/munin/plugins`.

-4. Restart the munin-node daemon: /etc/init.d/munin-node restart.
+4. Restart the munin-node daemon: `/etc/init.d/munin-node restart`.

 5. Done.
 You should now start to see the charts on the Munin pages.